dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/get-started/create-app-visual-studio.md

 ## Run the app

 Now that the event is handled, run the app by pressing the <kbd>F5</kbd> key or by selecting **Debug** > **Start Debugging** from the menu.
-When the app starts, the form is displayed and you can enter a name in the textbox and click the button.
+When the app starts, the form is displayed and you can enter a name in the textbox and select the button.

 :::image type="content" source="media/create-app-visual-studio/app-running.png" alt-text="Running a Windows Forms for .NET app in Visual Studio 2022.":::